section-engineering-education/engineering-education/content/articles/java-interfaces/index.md

 We have now generated a lightweight interface (`Drinking`) that will only focus on drinking capability.

 ### Conclusion
-When dealing with large applications with multiple classes that depend on each other, it is wise to use interfaces as they will help you debug your code and make your code more maintainable.
+When dealing with large applications containing multiple classes that depend on each other, it's wise to use interfaces as they will help you debug your code and make your code more maintainable.

 Happy Learning!